Clarity-Digital-Twin/brain-go-brrr/TUEV_DIVERGENCE_ANALYSIS.md

 2. Use the TUH referential “-REF” channel set with the reference ordering; do not convert to bipolar (reference conversion is present but commented out).
 3. Keep unweighted CrossEntropy with label_smoothing=0.1; no explicit class balancing required when using event-only segments and subject-level splits.
 4. Store segments in a safe cache format (prefer `.pt` tensors with torch.save) alongside a META/index; exact pickles are not required for parity.
-5. Train with warmup and layer decay as in the reference (e.g., warmup_epochs≈5, layer_decay≈0.9, batch_size 64–100), targeting 20×1000 model input (with a 23→20 learned channel conv if needed).
+5. Train with warmup and layer decay as in the reference (warmup_epochs=5, layer_decay=0.65, lr=5e-4, wd=0.05, batch_size=400 distributed across 2 GPUs ≈200/GPU), targeting 20×1000 model input (with a 23→20 learned channel conv if needed).

 ### Option 2: Redefine the Problem
 1. Acknowledge we're doing temporal event detection (harder)